 Your computer uses Fast startup to start quickly, but also uses a small amount of power to check for signals to start.
+These checks consume extra power.

 If you prefer to reduce your computer's power requirements and environmental impact, turn off Fast startup: